 Average Contingency Fee Percentages for Truck Accident Lawyers

 In most cases, a truck accident lawyer will take between 33.3% and 40% of your total settlement award as their contingency fee.
 Let’s look at an example:

 - You were in a serious car accident caused by another driver.
 You file a personal injury claim with the at-fault driver’s insurance company to seek compensation for your damages.

 - You hire an accident lawyer to help with your case, and they take a 33.3% contingency fee.

 - Through negotiation, your lawyer is able to get you a $90,000 settlement offer.

 - After you accept the offer, your lawyer would deduct about $30,000 from your settlement (which is 33.3%) and you receive the remaining $60,000.

-You’ll want to get very clear on how your lawyer’s fee structure looks before working with them.
-Thankfully, many accident lawyers will offer a free consultation where you can discuss the details and get you to know them.
-To schedule a FREE consultation with one of our experienced lawyers at John Foy & Associates today, call (404) 471-3348 or contact us online.
+Many lawyers offer a free consultation wherein you can discuss the details of your case and get to know them – including us.
+To schedule a FREE consultation with one of our experienced lawyers at John Foy & Associates today, call or contact us online.

-The Fee Percentage Might Depend on When Your Case is Resolved
+A Lawyer’s Percentage May Depend on When Your Case Is Resolved

 A lawyer’s contingency fee might also be higher if they work on your case at a higher stage: